 Any material produced by a group or organization not run by a candidate, not controlled by a candidate, not receiving a significant portion its funding from a candidate, or not operating under a specific agreement between the group or organization and a candidate, shall not be included in the definition of campaign material.

-Material in which voters initiate’s contact, such as a Website, instant message, away message, or telephone request for information, shall not be included in the definition of campaign material.
+Material in which voters initiates contact, such as a Website, instant message, away message, or telephone request for information, shall not be included in the definition of campaign material.

 Any funds used for the purposes of designing content on a Website that falls under this Election Code shall be included in the definition of campaign material.